Yes, advertising creativity still matters

 Start by asking big questions and running simple tests to validate them.

 Transcend dominant currents in your campaigns

 Every organization gets into work habits and routines which impede creativity.
 You run another Facebook campaign … because you run Facebook campaigns.
 Organizational behaviorists call these “dominant currents” – tendencies to do whatever is routine.

 The remedy for this problem is simple – try to identify them.
-Once you see your routines it is easy transcend them by trying something new.
+Once you see your routines, it is easy to transcend them by trying something new.